Strength Training

 Wide-Grip Barbell Curls

-Performing a bicep curl with a barbell is a sure fire way to effectively isolate the biceps.
+Performing a bicep curl with a barbell is one of the best ways to effectively isolate the biceps.

 There’s no need to use heavy weights, simply perform high volume repetitions at a lower weight for maximum gains.